 We’ll take you through what you need to know about each laptop, from the specs inside to the connectivity to the screen, so you can get the MacBook that best fits your needs.
 Need more info?
-Try our head-to-head MacBook Pro 13" vs MacBook Pro 16" post.
+Try our head-to-head MacBook Pro 13in vs MacBook Pro 16in post.
+If you're looking for a MacBook to start the new school year well-equipped, make sure you see our guide to Apple Back to School deals.

 MacBook Pro vs MacBook Air: Performance

-One other important aspect to the performance of all three machines is the storage: Apple uses the fastest flash storage in the business in all Macs.
-This is especially welcome in the Pro machines, since it enables things like live editing of 4K video in many tracks when combined with the processor power, but it also helps with the speed of opening or saving large files, pulling up folders of assets to use in a project, and lots of other small ways – the speed of Mac storage helps to save a lot of time over the life of a machine.
+One other important aspect to the performance of all three machines is storage: Apple uses the fastest flash storage in all Macs.
+This is especially welcome in the Pro machines since it enables things like live editing of 4K video in many tracks when combined with the processor power, but it also helps with the speed of opening or saving large files, pulling up folders of assets to use in a project, and lots of other small ways – the speed of Mac storage helps to save a lot of time over the life of a machine.

 MacBook Pro vs MacBook Air: Design

-Apple’s design of all these machines has been subtly revised over the years, but not drastically changed.
-Each serves a simple purpose in the line-up, when it comes to physical form: the MacBook Air is the most portable; the 13-inch MacBook Pro delivers power in a small footprint; and the 16-inch MacBook Pro is the hefty, high-spec choice.
+Apple’s design of all these machines has been subtly revised over the years, but not drastically changed, and they look fairly similar.
+The MacBook Air is the most portable; the 13-inch MacBook Pro delivers power in a small footprint; and the 16-inch MacBook Pro is the hefty, high-spec choice.

-The 16-inch MacBook Pro is notably heavier at 2kg/4.3lbs, though it’s worth noting that we’re talking a weight difference of 600g rather than the huge extra drag a big laptop was back in the day.
-Still, you’ll certainly feel that extra weight in your bag.
+The 16-inch MacBook Pro is notably heavier at 2kg/4.3lbs, though it’s worth noting that we’re talking a weight difference of 600g.
+It's not the huge extra drag that a big laptop was back in the day, but you will feel that extra weight in your bag.

 MacBook Pro vs MacBook Air: Display